JasonPy/twitter-query-expansion/README.md

 |`[Gesetzliche, Rentenversicherung, Rente]`| | | | | | | | |
 |`[Bundeswehr, Afghanistan, Krieg, stoppen]`|`[bundeswehr, Bundeswehrverwaltung, Kriegs]`| | |`[Pakistan, Hindukusch]` |`[Pakistan, Hindukusch]` | `[bundeswehr, Bundeswehrverwaltung]`| |

-_4.3.
+_Table 4.3.
 Overview on how different parts of the initial query affect the expansion term generation_

 It can be seen, that for verbs and adjectives no expansions were found.
 This might be explained by the fact, that their co-occurrences are not signifikant enough within the (rather short) Tweets.
 However, especially nouns and proper nouns (proper names) are expanded on.
 Hashtags allow to obtain expansions as well.
 Their usefulness however, can be debated on.
 Locations and organizations result in expansions as well.
 How useful these expansion terms are overall is still hard to tell.